lichess-org/scalachess/README.md

     test

-To run benchmarks (takes more than 1 hour to finish to finish):
+To run benchmarks (takes more than 1 hour to finish):

     bench / Jmh / run